Josh-Powlison/showpony/readme.md

 ## How hard is it to add to my webpage?

 Don't you mean how EASY *wink* It's the same for every medium.
-Here's some sample code:

-	var container=document.getElementById("showpony");
+If you have PHP, it's as easy as this line of code:

+	<?php include ("showpony/showpony-classes.php"); easyShowpony("path-to-files"); ?>

+Just make sure your showpony folder is accessible from the webpage, and you should be good to go!

+Most webhosts will support php no problem-o; if you name your file "yourfile.php" and upload it to the server with the above code in it, things should work right away!
+It requires PHP 5.2 or greater, but you should be more than good.

+But Showpony doesn't require PHP to run, and you can create Showpony objects with raw JavaScript easily as well:

+	//Create a Showpony engine
-	engine=new Showpony({
+	var engine=new Showpony({
-		"window":container
+		"window":document.getElementById("showpony");
 		,"parts":['0001.jpg','0002.png','0003.kn','0004.mp3']
 		,"path":"story-parts/"
 		,"loadingClass":"loading"
 		,"scrubLoad":false
 	});

-The setup is the same for every medium!
+The setup is the same for every medium, and you can have as many Showpony objects running at a time as you want!

 ## How hard is the syntax for Interactive Fiction and/or Visual Novels?
 I don't want to learn a new language.